ThibaultDef/french-address-parser-tensorflow/README.md

 In the project, we give the following procedures :
 1. Developpement of an ETL process to retreive all BAN dataset into a SQLite database
-2. Train costum models of this project [IN COMMING]
+2. Train costum models of this project [COMMING SOON]